One of the main challenges of genealogical research is finding just where to look for one's ancestores.

 *Reunion Reunion is a genealogy software program — a "family tree program" — for the Macintosh.
 Reunion is also available as a companion product on the iPhone, iPod Touch, and the iPad.
 The current version of Reunion for Macintosh received the highest rating for genealogy software in MacWorld, MacAddict, and Mac Home Journal magazines.
 Reunion also received a MacWorld Editor's Choice award.

-(Reunion 10 has Internet search capabilities that will likely make other software companies cry!)
+(Reunion 10 and greater have Internet search capabilities that will likely make other software companies cry!)

 *Roots Magic For over 20 years, RootsMagic, Inc. has been creating computer software with a special purpose- to unite families.
 One of our earliest products- the popular "Family Origins" software, introduced thousands of people to the joy and excitement of family history.